AigangNetwork/aigang-docs/source/platform/insurance.rst

 2. Open the app and pair your device with the Aigang Platform.
 3. In the Aigang Platform, press the button "Calculate Premium" button and enter your device ID.

-After that data from your device will be collected and sent to the premium calculator smart contract.
+Data from your device will be collected and sent to the premium calculator smart contract.
 Premium calculator will validate the data and calculate the premium based on your device's data.

 Insuring your device